 If your family prefers finding fun that allows everyone to stay dry, this itinerary is for you.
 Begin your land-based adventure with a stroll that will allow everyone to stretch their legs after your drive.
 Excellent family-friendly options include:

-- The Six Nations Nature Trail, which is home to Canada’s largest stand of Carolinian forest.
+- The Six Nations Nature Trail is home to Canada’s largest stand of Carolinian forest.

-- Dundas Valley Conservation Area’s Heritage Trail, which showcases beautiful forests and the Niagara Escarpment.
+- Dundas Valley Conservation Area’s Heritage Trail showcases beautiful forests and the Niagara Escarpment.

-- Oakville’s Bronte Village, where a collection of 100 At Home In Bronte hand-painted Muskoka Chairs await, each with a hidden lighthouse icon waiting for eager eyes to spot.
+- Oakville’s Bronte Village has a collection of 100 At Home In Bronte hand-painted Muskoka Chairs, each with a hidden lighthouse icon waiting for eager eyes to spot.

 After a few hours of outdoor exploring, spend your afternoon stepping back in time.
 Fun ways to play within a different time period include: